tum-gis/sddi-security-federation-framework/README.md

 The software is provided "AS IS" as expressed in the attached LICENSE.

 * [AS](AS/authorization-server/README.md): This directory contains the Authorization Server as Open Source based on the MIT license and installation instructions to deploy the software.
-* [DS](DS/README.md): This directory contains the documentations how to setup the IdP Discovery Service (WAYF) based on the WAYF developed by SWITCH.
+* [DS](DS/README.md): This directory contains the documentations how to set up the IdP Discovery Service (WAYF) based on the WAYF developed by SWITCH.
 * [RS](RS/README.md): This directory contains the software and installation instructions for operating the WFS endpoint using Bearer Token protection.
-* [SP](SP/README.md): This directory contains the software ad installation instructions to setup the SOS1 and SOS2 using HTTP Cookie and Bearer Token protection.
+* [SP](SP/README.md): This directory contains the software and installation instructions to set up the SOS1 and SOS2 using HTTP Cookie and Bearer Token protection.
+* [Google IdP](Google IdP/README.md): This directory contains the software installation instructions to set up the SimpleSAMLphp for Google IdP.

-The API description of the Authorization Server is avialable as OpenAPI located in the `/api/` path of the deployed Authorization Server.
+The API description of the Authorization Server is available as OpenAPI located in the `/api/` path of the deployed Authorization Server.

 The test cases for ensuring the correct functioning of the Authorization Server are available from the [test case documentation](AS/authorization-server/test/AS/TEST.md) file.
 That documentation also contains a description how to execute the tests with an Authorization Server deployment.

+Maintainer: Chair of Geoinformatics, Department of Aerospace and Geodesy, Technical University of Munich.

-31.12.2019 - Secure Dimensions GmbH
+In collaboration with: Secure Dimensions GmbH

-To easily follow this Read-Me it is helpful to be familiar with the usage of Docker and the Linux Command Line.
-A good starting point for Docker is the [Quickstart](https://docs.docker.com/get-started/) in the Docker documentation.
-For the Linux Command Line there are the following tutorials: [Console Commands](https://ubuntu.com/tutorials/command-line-for-beginner), [Basic Vim Commands](https://linuxhandbook.com/basic-vim-commands/).